PhilBaik/philbaik/README.md

 ### Hi there 👋

+🤞 Nice way to meet me

+👋  Hi there!
+I'm an undergraduate student of Yonsei University, major in Electrical & Electronic Engineering🚀 I am interested in power systems, power electronics, electric machines, and electric drives.
+For the past year, I have been interested in the optimized modeling including AC motor geometry and photovoltaic power system.

+I enjoy plyaing basketball and soccer, listening to music, and playing instruments. 😀 I hope to develop every beautiful things. ✨

 <!--
 **philbaek/philbaek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.